Skip to main content

 Major Crops are defined as Aus Rice, Boro Rice, Aman Rice, Potato, Wheat, and Jute.

 • Rice: Dominates agriculture, accounting for nearly 80% of the total cropped area.
-Among the top 5 producers globally.
+Bangladesh is among the top 5 producers globally.

 • Jute: A major export crop known as "golden fiber."
-Second-largest producer worldwide.
+Bangladesh is the second-largest producer worldwide.

 • Tea: Significant export crop.
-Among the top 10 producers globally.
+Bangladesh is among the top 10 producers globally.

 • Other Crops: Pulses, oilseeds, fruits (mango, jackfruit, bananas), vegetables, and spices.